Philipp-Sc/cosmos-rust-bot/README.md

 * Requests are either made directly to the Terra FCD or LCD.
 For that terra-rust-bot mainly relies on the [Terra-Rust-API](https://crates.io/crates/terra-rust-api).
 In some cases <a href="api.anchorprotocol.com/api/v2/distribution-apy">api.anchorprotocol.com</a> is used.
 * The <a href="https://app.anchorprotocol.com/"> Anchor Web App </a> or <a href="https://github.com/unl1k3ly/AnchorHODL">AnchorHODL</a> have rather high gas fees hard coded into the application.
 This ensures each transaction goes through, but this also means some money is unnecessarily being spent.
 Looking at past transactions terra-rust-bot estimates a reasonable transaction fee.
 In particually by calculating a decent gas adjustment derived from past transactions.
 To not stale a transaction the user provides a maximum transaction fee.
 For each transaction the fees are simulated and double checked with the set maximum transaction fee.
 This way there are no static fees.
 * If possible transactions are grouped together, to further reduce the gas fees.
+* The configuration can be customized via the **terra-rust-bot.json** file.
+It will be loaded at startup.
+* The current state is written to **terra-rust-bot-display.txt** instead of the console.

 ## Disclaimer